siyia2/iso-commander/README.md

 * On ArchLinux `iso-commander` is available from the `AUR`.

 ## 🏆 Credits
-* Special thanks to Aaron Giles for providing original libchd.
+* Special thanks to Aaron Giles for providing libchd.
-* Special thanks to rtissera for creating the libchdr fork from libchd MAME.
+* Special thanks to Romain TISSERAND for creating the libchdr fork from libchd.

 * libchd liscense: BSD-3-Clause license
 * libchdr liscense: BSD-3-Clause license